kit-clj/kit-clj.github.io/resources/md/guestbook.md

 WHERE id = :id
 ```

+The file initially contains some placeholder queries to help remind you of basic SQL syntax.
-As we can see each function is defined using a comment that starts with `-- :name` followed by the name of the function.
+As we can see each function is defined using the comment that starts with `-- :name` followed by the name of the function.
 The next comment provides the doc string for the function and finally we have the body that's plain SQL.
+For full documentation of this syntax you can view the [HugSQL documentation](https://www.hugsql.org/).
 The parameters are
 denoted using `:` notation.
 Let's replace the existing queries with some of our own: